earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation07-apply-functions-r.md

 ## Are Apply Function Faster Than For Loops?

-As promised let's test our code to see whether the `lapply()` function is in fact faster than the `for loop`.
+As promised let's test your code to see whether the `lapply()` function is in fact faster than the `for loop`.